davidroyer/nuxt-api-example/static/markdownFiles/HomeContent.md

 ### Other project info

 - Nuxt Modules are used to add Bulma, markdown-it, and font-awesome
+- Axios is used as a Nuxt plugin and it is setup with a baseURL for our demo API
 - The menu.js file inside the middleware directory is used to handle closing the mobile dropdown menu once a link is selected
-- I am using Netlify for hosting this as a static site
+- I am using Netlify for hosting this example as a static site